 To put these numbers into context, goggles with low levels of light transmission should be used in very bright environments, and high levels of light transmission are suitable for areas with comfortable lighting.
 Optical Quality BreakdownThere are three levels of Optical Quality, each referring to a different optical class:

-Lens Property BreakdownThere are seven possible Lens Property ratings, providing:
+Lens Property BreakdownThere are seven possible Lens Property ratings:

 Example: Referring to the lens markings on our E10 Safety Glasses, we know they provide UV protection with a clear light filter (3) , allow between 74.4% and 100% of light to pass through (1.2), are medium quality for occasional use (2), and are scratch resistant (K) and impact resistant (S).
 Still Unclear?While we've broken down the main features and standards you need to know when choosing your safety goggles, these things can be tricky.
 If you have any questions or comments about safety goggle and glasses markings, let us know in the comments section below and we'll get back to you as soon as we can. |